charliepark/collins/README.md

 * yourdomain.com/collins will be where your posts live (technically, yourdomain.com/collins/index.html)
 * yourdomain.com/collins/index.php will be where you can post new messages.
 There are also some FAQs on that page, so you don't have to come back here to remember how to post.

+That's it!
+If you use Collins, let me know!
+I'd love to check yours out!